Expat Exchange

 We asked expat moms who gave birth in Saudi Arabia about their experiences and advice they have for other moms to be.
 They said:

 "1.
 Make sure you are aware of local laws and customs that relate to pregnancy and childbirth before you begin.
 For example, pregnant women are not allowed to work in Saudi Arabia and residency for the baby must be obtained.
 2. Get in touch with local support agencies, such as Moms in Saudi, to gain more information and advice from other expats who have gone through the same experience.
 3. Research the health care system available in the community and seek advice from a qualified doctor before committing to any specific provider or health care plan.
 4. Research birth and post-natal care options to ensure you have a positive experience and that your needs are taken care of.
 5. Consider your financial planning- hospital bills can be costly and expats should ensure they have a valid health insurance that covers childbirth and post-natal care.
-6. Get in touch with local mothers groups who offer both social and practical support- they are a great resource for advice and can provide a support network during the pregnancy and after birth," said one expat in Saudi Arabia.
+6. Get in touch with local mothers groups who offer both social and practical support- they are a great resource for advice and can provide a support network during the pregnancy and after birth," explained one expat living in Saudi Arabia.

 Are healthcare services good in Saudi Arabia?